cms-sw/cms-sw.github.io/cms_coding_rules.md

 #### Tests
 8. Unit tests to test the functionalities of your Library and/or Plugins should go under `.../test`.
 9. Add test library/plugins in `.../test/BuildFile.xml` for the common functionality used only by your unit tests.
-10. For unit tests which simply run `cmsRun your-cfg` (to test your plugin), please use `<test name="..." command="cmsRun …"/>` in your `../test/BuildFile.xml`.
+10. For unit tests which simply run `cmsRun your-cfg` (to test your plugin), please use `<test name="..." command="cmsRun …"/>` in your `.../test/BuildFile.xml`.
 #### Python
 11. A `_cfi` file should contain only the definition of one module, and possible Modifier ("era") customizations on it.
 The module label should be the same as the `_cfi` file name.
 12. The `_cfi` file should be left to be generated automatically with the `fillDescriptions()`.
-When Modifier customizations are needed, the auto-generated label should have e.g. "Default" postfix, and to be imported+cloned to the desired name.
+When Modifier customizations are needed, the auto-generated label should have e.g. "Default" postfix and be imported+cloned to the desired name.
 13. A module/Task/Sequence/Path with a given name should be defined in exactly one `_cfi` or `_cff` file.
 14. All Modifier customizations on a module/Task/Sequence/Path should be applied on the same file that defines the module/Task/Sequence/Path.
 15. When one customizes an existing parameter in `clone()`, `Modifier.toModify()`, or in assignment, explicit types on the right hand side should be avoided.
 #### Data files
-16. To keep the repository size under control, we discourage adding any data files under `../data`.
+16. To keep the repository size under control, we discourage adding any data files under `.../data`.
 17. Please use cms-data externals github repositories to add/change any data file.
 #### Binaries and scripts
 18. Public executables/binaries should go under `.../bin`.
 19. It is discouraged to generate plugins from `.../bin`.
 20. Additional libraries used only by multiple executables of your `.../bin` should also go under `.../bin`.
-21. Any scripts/utilities which should be available publicly (i.e. in PATH) should go under `.../bin` and use the `INSTALL_SCRIPTS` flag in .../bin/BuildFile.xml`.
+21. Any scripts/utilities which should be available publicly (i.e. in PATH) should go under `.../bin` and use the `INSTALL_SCRIPTS` flag in `.../bin/BuildFile.xml`.
 22. Adding scripts under `.../scripts` is discouraged.

 ## 7 -- Design and Coding Guidelines